-The real estate industry can be broken down into three different sectors
+The real estate industry can be broken down into three different sectors: leasing, management, and brokerage.

 Brokers work to ensure a timely and mutually beneficial exchange between those looking to buy and those looking to sell properties.
 This task involves facilitating price agreements and managing the money given at the closing.
 Typically the broker is paid a commission for their work, which is often split between the brokers in the arrangement.

 Real Estate Agents, Sellers’ Agents, Buyers’ Agents, & Realtors

 Real estate agents are those that help families, businesses, or large investors purchase or invest in all types of properties, whether it be residential, commercial, industrial, or land.
 Not all real estate agents specialize in each type of land.
 For this reason, real estate agents have different specialties.